domoszlai/clj-ipc/README.md

 This library permits the creation of IPC connections in idiomatic Clojure.
 It uses `clojure.core.async` channels for receiving and sending socket data but otherwise leans heavily on `java.net.Socket` and `java.net.ServerSocket` for most of the heavy lifting.
 It depends on `junixsocket` for using Unix Domain Sockets.
 The library uses JSON for message passing.
-The messages are separated by a from-feed character (`chr 12`, `\f`) to be compatible with `node-ipc`.

 The library currenty supports Unix Domain Socket connections only.
 Servers and clients are created by a string id, which is further extended into a file path using the `appspace` and `socketRoot` fields of the `config` map (`path = socketRoot + appspace + "." id`).
 The `create-server` function returns a record with a channel named `:connections`, which yields one `AsyncSocket` per incoming client connection.
 Clients are created with